fusedtoast/Protect/ProtectSource/README.md

-Protect The Land
+Protect

 by Patrick Pacheco
 West Sacramento, CA USA

 This is a simple defend from bombardment game, where I tried to use a combination of techniques learned from the pong and mario tutorials.

 I decided to not implement animation for aesthetic reasons.
 I wanted to have an old time arcade feel.